 5. Stiffness, Lameness, or Inactivity

 This might point to hip or spine arthritis, disc disease, ruptured ligaments, or hip dysplasia.
-Although it’s always best to check with your vet, many of our customers have seen their inactive pets become much more vital and active after giving them regular doses of our Pet Jerky – fortified with joint-healthy nutraceuticals.
+It’s always best to check with your vet in cases like this.

 6. Obsessive Scratching of the Ears

 We all get an itchy ear from time to time, but if your pet seems to be “going at it” more than usual, or rubbing up against furniture more often than usual, it could be a sign that they are suffering from an ear infection – or at least some excess debris.
 Besides consulting with your vet, one option is to use a pet ear cleaner that is free of harmful chemicals.
 This can help to clean out the debris and fight inner-ear bacteria.

 7. Bad Breath, Yellow Teeth, and Inflamed Gums

 Your pet’s mouth can often be a looking glass into the state of their health.
 If their gums get infected, harmful bacteria is likely seeping into their bloodstream and circulating to their vital organs.
 One of the most effective ways to clean your pet’s mouth, get rid of bad breath, and fight gum disease is our vet-recommended Pet Dental Water Additive.
 Of course, if you feel the problem is severe and deserves immediate attention, you can speak with your vet and schedule a professional cleaning.

 Do you know someone who loves their pet?
 Share these tips with them so they too can stay on the lookout for these important warning signs.